Wedding Insurance FAQs

 Yes.
 Coverage is available if there is an unexpected illness, injury or death that prevents the honorees (i.e., the bride or groom), their parents, grandparents, children or ceremony officials from attending the wedding.
 Speak with your insurance representative or refer to your policy for full details regarding the exclusion of coverage for pre-existing conditions.

-If circumstances beyond your control, such as an unforeseen deployment or withdrawal of leave, cause you to postpone your wedding, you may be reimbursed for non-recoverable expenses.
+If circumstances beyond your control, such as withdrawal of military leave, cause you to postpone your wedding, you may be reimbursed for non-recoverable expenses.

 Coverage under the Wedding Protector Plan® makes a distinction between a rainy day and a truly severe weather event, such as a hurricane.
 If a catastrophic weather event forces you to postpone your wedding, you may be reimbursed for non-recoverable expenses.